molstar/molstar/docs/docs/extensions/tunnels.md

 ```

 ### Visualizing a Single Tunnel
-This example ([runVisualizeTunnel](../../../src/extensions/sb-ncbr/tunnels/examples.ts#L46)) shows how to visualize a single tunnel.
+This example (see `src/extensions/sb-ncbr/tunnels/examples.ts#L46`) shows how to visualize a single tunnel.
 ```typescript
 update.toRoot()
         .apply(TunnelFromRawData, {